thilina7/Framework-with-OOP-CI-CD-DockerImagePush/README.md

 Note: For the change to be effective, you will have to restart Eclipse and you will now be able to see TestNG installed by right-clicking on any project and seeing TestNG in the menu options.

-#### Step 5: Run the "Pipedrive_Task project"
+#### Step 5: Run the "Framework-with-OOP-CI-CD-DockerImagePush project"
-1. Double click on the TestNG.xml file on the left Pipedrive_Task project tree
+1. Double click on the TestNG.xml file on the left Framework-with-OOP-CI-CD-DockerImagePush project tree
 2. Right click on the file and navigate to Run As >> TestNG Test
 3. Then you will see project start running.
 4. Go to "Result of running suite" tab and check the TestNG report result once script finish running.